 Allowing employees to use their own electronic and mobile devices does have benefits.
 They’re comfortable using them, so they’re more efficient and productive, and it likely saves you overhead cost.

-But, if your BYOD policy doesn’t include guidelines around software updates, IT support, encrypted data options, or when and where employee-owned devices can be used for work—and especially if your BYOD policy just plain doesn’t exist—then you leave your business wide open to data breaches.
+If your policy doesn’t include these elements or if your policy just plain doesn’t exist, you’ll leave your business wide open to data breaches.

 3. Trusting Public Wi-Fi